 The main differences in the tours:

 From Paris: Small Group Tour to Giverny & Versailles: This 9-hour tour begins with pick up from your hotel.
+This tour does not include lunch.
 You will travel via minivan in a small group of not more than 8 participants. ⇒ Check reviews or book

 Tips for visiting the Palace of Versailles